DarrelASandbox/playground-security/README.md

     - All the required information of the proposed design including flow charts, sequence diagrams, class diagrams and requirements documents to understand the objective of the proposed design should be used as reference during the review.
   - **Using the checklist**
     - When using the Code Review Checklist Template, the reviewer may filter out non-applicable categories.
-    - It is recommneded that the complete list is used for code that is high risk.
+    - It is recommended that the complete list is used for code that is high risk.
 For instance, code that impacts patient safety workflows or mission critical functionality shall use the complete code review list.
     - The code review template should be completed and appended during code check-in in the code repository or with the completed code review using a tool (for instance Crucible).
-  - **When to peform the review**
+  - **When to perform the review**
     - **Code:** Code review during pre-commit means that dangerous or sub-par code does not make it to the code branch.
 However this does reduce the time to delivery of new code.
     - **Post:** Post-commit allows for faster delivery of software but runs the risk of allowing dangerous code into the branch.
 Other developers may also add their code which can make future reviews more cumbersome.
     - **Audit:** During a code audit can be triggered by an even such as a found vulnerability and should review the entire area of concern rather than focus on a single code commit.
   - **What to do with results**
     - A vulnerability or risk found during a code review should be addressed immediately if found in the pre-commit phase, however there may be cases when code cannot be mitigated, or issues are found after code has been committed.
-In those cases, go through a Risk Rating to determine its impact and understand the timeframe for remediation.
+In those cases, go through a Risk Rating to determine its impact and understand the time frame for remediation.
 - [OWASP Secure Coding Dojo](https://owasp.org/www-project-secure-coding-dojo/)
 - [OWASP Code Review Guide](https://owasp.org/www-project-code-review-guide/)